davitbarblishvili/Matcat/README.md

 ## Environment

-Our compiler is developed and have been tested on
+Our compiler is developed and has been tested on
+- Ubuntu 18.04 with OCaml 4.10.0 and LLVM 6.0;
-- MacOS with OCaml 4.10.0 and LLVM 6.0;
+- macOS with OCaml 4.10.0 and LLVM 6.0;
-- MacOS with OCaml 4.10.0 and LLVM 11.1.0;
+- macOS with OCaml 4.10.0 and LLVM 11.1.0;

 To set up the environment to build the language, please install Ocaml and LLVM.